ianisl/raster/README.md

 ## Raster.js

-Html canvas to png or jpeg, done right.
+Html canvas to image done right.

 #### Features

+Save canvas as a jpeg (with quality 1) or a png.

 ###### Chrome